garyzhubc/STAT406-2017/Lecture16/README.md

 Bagging
 -------

-We now show the effect of bagging.
+We now show the possitive effect of bagging.
 We average the predicted conditional probabilities, and we *bagg* prunned trees.
+Note that the predicted probabilities obtained with bagged trees do not differ much from each other when the *bags* were built with the original and perturbed data sets.

 ``` r
 my.c <- rpart.control(minsplit=5, cp=1e-8, xval=10)